 Students who want to live in fraternity or sorority chapter houses must file the necessary forms each semester, May session, or summer session with the Office of Housing and Residential Education.
 Requests for residency in the chapter houses for the spring semester must be filed thirty days before the beginning of spring semester.
+During the academic year, requests to move from a residence hall to

+Greek housing cannot be granted unless accompanied by a request from a Greek house resident to move to the residence hall system.
 A maximum of six officers, preferably of junior or senior class standing, may live in each chapter house.
-Approval to live in a Greek house must be obtained from both the Office of Housing and Residential Education and the Greek Life office.
+Approval to live in a Greek house must be obtained from both the Office of Housing and Residential Education and the Office of Greek Life.
+Approval to live in a Greek house is not equivalent to authorization to live offcampus.